 last updated 26/03/2015

-Imposing 15th cent.
-3* hotel with 25 rooms and used as an inn since at least 1580.
-The comfortable bar and lounge to rear of building (accessed from main entrance) overlook a coutyard and also welcomes non residents.
-It has featured in TV's Lovejoy and in Dec 1969 John Lenon and his wife Yoko Ono stayed at the inn whilst they were filming in Lavenham.
+An imposing 15th century 3* hotel with 25 rooms which has been used as an inn since at least 1580.
+The comfortable bar and lounge to the rear of the building (accessed from main entrance) overlook a courtyard and also welcome non residents.

 The hotel was extensively and sympathetically refurbished in 2003.